 I am an Australian mathematician, data scientist and engineer living and working in Tel Aviv.
-If this is your first time visiting my site, you might want to start with my now page to see what I’m up to and what’s on my mind at the moment.
+You can visit my now page to see what I’m up to and what’s on my mind at the moment.

 I graduated from the University of Sydney in 2011 with a First Class Honours degree in Pure Mathematics, and then in 2015 with a PhD in Mathematics.
 You can find answers to some frequently asked questions about my PhD here.